From the KnowledgeBase

 and students (PUwireless)

-Princeton faculty, staff and students should connect to the wireless network called PUwireless.
+Princeton faculty, staff and students should connect to the PUwireless network if they are in an area of campus not yet upgraded for eduroam.

-- Students need to register for Dormnet for Internet access.
-See: kb.princeton.edu/9744 for details.
+- Students need to register first for Dormnet.
+See kb.princeton.edu/9744 for details.

-- Graduate students should refer to kb.princeton.edu/9755 for specific information on wireless availability, and if available, how to register for Mobile Dormnet.
+- Graduate students should see kb.princeton.edu/9755 for specific information on wireless availability, and if available, how to register for Mobile Dormnet.

 - Faculty and staff should use the self-help configuration setting shown below (AFTER registering the device in the Host Database) or contact their departmental technical consultant for help.